To have purpose in one’s work is to achieve what we might coin “workplace actualization”.

 I asked Aaron one last question.
 What would happen if the 28% average figure of purpose-oriented employees were to dramatically increase?
 “It would fundamentally change the culture and performance of the organization,” was Aaron’s reply.

-Perhaps one way to begin this level of improvement for both the employee and the organization is for leaders to enact a duty of care.
+Perhaps one way to begin this level of improvement for both the employee and the organization is for leaders duty of care to eact.